Tanda Tula

 The guests

 Many of you have been coming here for decades.
 Some of you came with your parents when you were young, and now you bring your own children.
-Some of you came once, on a trip that was meant to be a once-in-a-lifetime experience, and found yourselves back within a few years because something here had stayed with you in a way you had not anticipated.
-You are not visitors to this story.
-You are part of it.
+Some of you came once, on a trip that was meant to be a once-in-a-lifetime experience, and found yourselves back within a few years because something here stayed with you in a way you had not anticipated.
+You are not visitors to this story, you are part of it.

 An invitation

 Over the months ahead, we will share stories you have not heard before.
-We will open the archive – the photographs that have been in boxes for years, the brochures that made us laugh and then made us proud, the voices of the people whose stories belong in this narrative as much as ours do.
-And we will be honest about all of it – the things that worked, and the things that taught us the most.
+We will open the archive – the photographs that have been in boxes for years, the brochure relics that made us laugh and then made us proud, the voices of the people whose stories belong in this narrative as much as ours do.
+And we will share the things that taught us the most.

 We hope you will follow along.
 We hope some of these stories will feel familiar to you.
 And we hope that, as you read them, you will recognise something of yourself in a place that has always believed the most important thing it could do was leave the world – this particular, magnificent, fragile corner of it – a little better than it found it.